CodeRabbyte/Virtual-Machine-Manager-Web-Application/README.md

 ```
 sudo snap install novnc
 ```

-Setup ssh keys (if this is not running on the same server as vms) https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/virtualization_deployment_and_administration_guide/sect-remote_management_of_guests-remote_management_with_ssh
+## Setup (if this is not running on the same server as vms)

+Setup ssh keys
+https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/virtualization_deployment_and_administration_guide/sect-remote_management_of_guests-remote_management_with_ssh

+Setting up vms to work with vnc...

 ## Config